Axuby/Axuby/README.md

-##### Hi 👋, I'm Azubuine Samuel or simply Axuby
+##### Hi  there👋, I'm Azubuine Samuel or simply Axuby

-- 🌱 I’m currently advancing my Backend development knowledging and in the Web3.0 space
+- 🌱 I’m currently advancing my Backend development knowledge and getting started for the Web3.0 space
  - 🔭 I’m currently open to new, innovative and challenging projects ...
 - 💬 Ask me about the MERN stack
 - 📫 How to reach me: azubuinesamuel@gmail.com